apsnes/RecordStore/README.md

 - Various endpoints for getting records using a number of different filters, as well as endpoints for delete, post and put requests.
 - Use dotnet commands in the CLI to perform service layer  get methods.
+- Blazor web frontend supporting calling all endpoints
+- Spotify embedding enabled for all records

 ## Running the application
 - Clone the repo: https://github.com/apsnes/RecordStore.git